chris104957/maildown/README.md

 ### How much does it cost?

 Maildown is open source and therefore completely free.
-It relies on Amazon SES, which *isn't* completely free, but it does let you send up to 62,000 free emails per month.
+It relies on Amazon SES, which *isn't* completely free, but it does let you send up to 62,000 free emails per month (*when sent from an EC2 instance*).
 So for the vast majority of people, Maildown costs nothing to run.

 ## Installation and usage